Services for Students

 San Bernardino Valley College is proud of the success of its athletic teams.
 Men’s sports include football, basketball, baseball, track, cross-country, and soccer.
 Women’s sports include basketball, volleyball, soccer, softball, track, and cross-country.
 Students interested in competing on an inter-collegiate team should contact the Director of Athletics.

 Phone Number: 909-384-4429

-San Bernardino Valley College CalWORKs Program is designed to assist students receiving County CalWORKs enhance and achieve educational goals and employment “Self-Sufficiency”.
-Qualified students are eligible to receive the following services: book vouchers, access to computer lab, parking permit decal, gas cards, childcare assistance, educational counseling, and employment assistance.
-For more information or to enroll in the CalWORKs Program, contact us or visit the CalWORKs & Workforce Development Department.
+San Bernardino Valley College CalWORKs Program is designed to assist students who receive County CalWORKs achieve educational and career goals "Self-Sufficiency."
+Qualified students are eligible to receive the following support services: book vouchers, access to a computer lab, parking permit decal, gas cards, childcare assistance, educational counseling, and employment assistance.
+For more information or enroll in the CalWORKs Program, contact us or visit the CalWORKs & Workforce Development Department.